groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vssm-to-docm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSSM"
+        - icon: "far fa-file-alt"
           title: " About VSSM File Format"
           content: |
             Files with .VSSM extension are Microsoft Visio Stencil files that support provide support for macros.
-A VSSM file when opened allows to run the macros to achieve desired formatting and placement of shapes in a diagram.
-In general, Microsoft Visio is drawing software that allows to create files that can contain and represent user defined information in different shapes.
-The most common of these include, but not limited to, UML diagrams, flow charts, visual objects, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be converted to different file formats such as PNG, BMP, PDF and others.
+A VSSM file when opened allows running the macros to achieve the desired formatting and placement of shapes in a diagram.
+In general, Microsoft Visio is drawing software that allows creating files that can contain and represent user-defined information in different shapes.

           link: "https://docs.fileformat.com/image/vssm/"

     format:
         # format loop
-        - icon: "far fa-file-DOCM"
+        - icon: "far fa-file-word"
           title: " About DOCM File Format"
           content: |
             DOCM files are Microsoft Word 2007 or higher generated documents with the ability to run macros.
 It is similar to DOCX file format but the ability to run macros makes it different from DOCX.
-Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
+Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.
+The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
 DOCM files can be opened and edited in Microsoft Word 2007 and above.

           link: "https://docs.fileformat.com/word-processing/docm/"